Sunbird-Ed/sunbird-perf-tests/README.md

 | Login Scenerio                    | 4 APIs                                             | 100          | 30                         | 750        | 358.8          | 213      |

-### 6. Few more apis invoked with 4 Keycloak nodes
+### 6. Few Learner Service APIs invoked with 4 Keycloak nodes

 * These were captured after optimizations were applied to the individual APIs
 * Each API is tested with 1 hashing